Relative p-adic Hodge theory, II: Imperfect period rings: Algebraic preliminaries

 \begin{defn} A morphism $Y \to X$ of schemes is \emph{subintegral} if it induces an isomorphism of seminormalizations.
 The justification for this terminology will be given by Lemma~\ref{L:universal homeomorphism1} below.
 A morphism of rings $R \to S$ is \emph{subintegral} if the morphism $\Spec(S) \to \Spec(R)$ is subintegral.

 A morphism $Y \to X$ of schemes is a \emph{universal homeomorphism} if for any scheme $Z$, the induced map $\left|Y \times_X Z\right| \to \left|Z\right|$ of topological spaces is a homeomorphism.
-For example, for any scheme $Y$ with seminormalization $Y'$, the adjunction map $Y' \to Y$ is a universal homeomorphism. \end{defn}
+For example, for any scheme $Y$ with seminormalization $Y'$, the adjunction map $Y' \to Y$ is a universal homeomorphism (see Lemma \ref{L:universal homeomorphism1} below). \end{defn}

 \begin{lemma} Let $f: Y \to X$ be a morphism of schemes.
 Then $f$ is subintegral (resp.\ is a universal homeomorphism) if and only it satisfies the following conditions. \begin{enumerate} \item[(a)] The map $f$ is integral. \item[(b)] The map $\left| f \right|: \left| Y \right| \to \left| X \right|$ is a bijection. \item[(c)] For each $y \in Y$ mapping to $x \in X$, $\kappa(y)$ is isomorphic to (resp.\ is a purely inseparable extension) of $\kappa(x)$. \end{enumerate} \end{lemma} \begin{proof} For the first case, see \cite[Theorem~2.5]{swan}.
 For the second case, note that by \cite[Tag~04DF]{stacks-project}, $f$ is a universal homeomorphism if and only if it is integral, universally injective, and surjective.
 Moreover, if $K \to L$ is a integral morphism of fields, then $\Spec(L) \to \Spec(K)$ is universally injective if and only if $L/K$ is purely inseparable.
 This yields the claim. \end{proof} \begin{cor} The subintegrality property of a morphism of schemes is stable under arbitrary base extension. \end{cor} \begin{proof} Of the conditions of Lemma~\ref{L:universal homeomorphism1}, (a) and (c) are manifestly stable under base extension.
 As for (b), note that if $f: Y \to X$ induces an isomorphism of seminormalizations, then it is also a universal homeomorphism; since that property is by design stable under base extension, (b) remains true under any base extension. \end{proof}